 EXAMPLE: If you win 1st place in Homestyle as a WCCC Qualifier, you may continue competing in Homestyle at any cook-off throughout that chili season.
 If you win Homestyle again as a WCCC Qualifier, you will win the posted 1st place prize, but the 2nd place winner of Homestyle at that event will qualify for the WCCC.
-If the 2nd place Homestyle winner has already qualified for the WCCC in Homestyle, the 3rd place Homestyle winner at that cook-off will qualify for the WCCC.
-If the 3rd place winner has already qualified for the WCCC in Homestyle, no further places will advance.
+If the 2nd place Homestyle winner has already qualified for the WCCC in Homestyle, the 3rd place Homestyle, no further places will advance.